Giuseppe Cuccu

 Black-Box Optimization

-Field studying parameter search algorithms that do not make assumptions on the application of the parameter set.
+A field studying parameter search algorithms that make no assumption on the application of the parameter set.

 ×